About Pollinator Pathway Northwest

 We set our sights on mobilizing the Pacific Northwest community to provide critical pollinator habitat.
 We began to envision a corridor of pollinator friendly plantings across the Pacific Northwest.
 As the range of most native bees is 750 meters (about 1/2 mile), the goal is to connect properties no farther apart than that.

-The mission of Pollinator Pathway NW is to support local agriculture and home gardeners by promoting the importance of pollinator health.
-Our goal is to bring our enthusiasm and knowledge to a community willing to help create plentiful and healthy habitats for our pollinators.
+The mission of Pollinator Pathway NW is to bring our enthusiasm and knowledge to a community willing to help create plentiful and healthy habitats for our pollinators.
+We encourage and support individual efforts to plant pollinator friendly gardens, and to educate people on the the importance of planting native plants, avoiding pesticides and protecting nesting habitats.

 Founding partners include 21 AcresSammamish Valley Alliance, the Sammamish Valley Grange and Coastal Community Bank.
 Additional support is provided by the Woodinville Garden Club, Rent Mason Bees and Vanderloop Communications.